Extension of unimodular gravity and the cosmological constant

 For these five different boundary conditions (unperturbed, type-1 perturbations with $\delta_{1}=\pm 1/10$, and type-2 perturbations with $\delta_{2}=\pm 10^{-6}$), the vacuum energy density is found to be cancelled to high precision (less than $10^{-7}$ for the numerical solutions shown, where $\lambda=1$ sets the scale).
-Obviously, these ``mild'' type-1 and type-2 perturbations have $r_\text{vac} \approx 0$ at the starting value $\tau=\tau_\text{bcs}$, which is then not changed by the later dynamics [numerically, a nontrivial result; analytically, we have $\dot{r}_\text{vac}=0$, as mentioned in Sec.~\ref{subsec:Cosmology-Basic-model-ODEs}].
+Obviously, these ``mild'' type-1 and type-2 perturbations have $r_\text{vac} \approx 0$ at the starting value $\tau=\tau_\text{bcs}$, which is then not changed by the later dynamics [numerically, a nontrivial result; analytically, we have $\dot{r}_\text{vac}=0$, as discussed in Sec.~\ref{subsec:Cosmology-Basic-model-ODEs}].

-It is also clear that ``dangerous'' perturbations have $r_\text{vac} \ne 0$ at the starting value $\tau=\tau_\text{bcs}$.
+As mentioned in Sec.~\ref{subsec:Initial-boundary-conditions}, ``dangerous'' perturbations have $r_\text{vac} \ne 0$ at the starting value $\tau=\tau_\text{bcs}$.
 We have obtained numerical results for a type-3 perturbation \eqref{eq:bad-perturbations-type3} with $\delta_{3}=+10^{-6}$, giving a constant vacuum energy density $r_\text{vac}= 6.17444 \times 10^{-6}$ (a related figure will be given in Sec.~\ref{subsec:Numerical-results-modified-ODES}).
 Apparently, we need to modify the dynamics, in order to cure the ``dangerous'' perturbations.
-For this reason, we will introduce, in Sec.~\ref{sec:Cosmology-Quantum-dissipative-effects}, modified ODEs with vacuum-matter energy exchange (earlier work~\cite{Klinkhamer2017} already suggested the need for this type of energy exchange) will be introduced in the next section.
+For this reason, modified ODEs with vacuum-matter energy exchange (earlier work~\cite{Klinkhamer2017} already suggested the need for this type of energy exchange) will be introduced in the next section.